 Festival of Green Building in Santa Fe

 The quaint town of Santa Fe, New Mexico is home to a sustainable mixed-use community called Oshara Village.
 It’s home to the 2nd annual Festival of Green Building and will be free and open to the public.
-A tour of green-built homes will be featured, along with displays of solar equipment, alternative building materials, […]
+A tour of green-built homes will be featured, along with displays of solar equipment, alternative building materials, and […]

 Deciphering Labels: What’s Really Green and What Is Not